 To be honest, I've never understood what a worker's accomplishment has to do with his presence in the office: Of course, attendance is mandatory for customer or counseling sessions, as well as for the apparently still necessary meetings - even though I believe so that less would be more.

 And it is also clear who in customer service or marketing, that is, working directly in contact with customers, must at least be reachable by phone.

-But for many tasks that are done on the computer, the stay in the office is often nothing more than pure presentativeness: one hangs in front of the computer and pretends to work.
-In reality, you've just got a creative hole, licking his aching tooth, wondering which dress you're putting on the party next week - or anything nonsensical.
+But for many tasks that are done on the computer, staying in the office is often nothing more than pure presentationalism: You hang in front of the computer and pretend to be working.
+In reality, however, you just have a creative hole, lick your sore tooth, think about which dress to wear to the party next week - or something else nonsensical.

 Sometimes one would actually have to do more importantly: to bring the children to the uncle doctor (about the difficulties of working mothers I have already reported yesterday) or to bully with the bureaucracy for example.
 The concentration is then equal to zero, because one is with the head eh somewhere else.
 What does it really mean?

 Organized instead of lazy

 Often, especially in Germany, but unfortunately is still the attitude: Who works at home or in the cafe or elsewhere, is lazy.
 Part time is still the career hiccup, because the people do not full.
-With confidence said: I have one or the other Chef suspected that he does not feel enough boss when the staff are not there ...
+With confidence said: I have one or the other Manager suspected that he does not feel enough boss if the employees are not there ...